mom and son laying in the grass

 Before deciding to have a baby, Lexie Smith approached motherhood the way she approaches her art and writing practice: intellectually.
 But once she decided to go for it and eventually got pregnant, that shifted and she found herself guided purely by instinct rather than the desire to research and contextualize.
 Since having Days, now 20 months, anxious tendencies have given way to a sense of purpose.
 “I think being a mom is a super power,” she says over tea, cradling her belly, pregnant with number two.
 “I’ve become more myself since having a baby.”

 While Lexie has found clarity in aspects of being a mom, she also grapples with the paradox of what being a “modern mother” actually means.
-As she builds a life for her family in the Hudson Valley—her partner Dan Colen is an artist and co-founder of non-profit Sky High Farms, where she also used to work—she is figuring out how her writing, research, and “rambling art practice” fit in with being a mom.
+As she builds a life for her family in the Hudson Valley—her partner Dan Colen is an artist and co-founder of non-profit Sky High Farm, where she also used to work—she is figuring out how her writing, research, and “rambling art practice” fit in with being a mom.
 After years exploring bread as a social, political, economical, and ecological barometer through Bread on Earth and a discerning modeling career, she’s reassessing opportunity costs and the metrics that define success.

 Here, she gives us a window into her motherhood journey from ambivalence to empowerment.